maripac/donakis/_posts/2014-11-13-jekyll-plugins-and-gh-pages.markdown

     $ git commit -m 'generated static site-prod'
     $ git push

 At this point you can view your site from the browser at the corresponding url.

+###The Workflow

+From this point it is very easy to engage with some kind of structured workflow.
+Maybe taking a look at the distribution of branches can help.
+If you enter `git branch` git will output the current branch you're at.
+Whenever you move to the root folder you'll be working in the master branch, and if you cd to the _site folder you'll be working in the gh-pages branch, in the same way cd'ing to the _site-prod would return the prod-pages branch.
+So instead of jumping from branch to branch you can just move to the corresponding directory to add, commit, and push to the remote site.